Updated 18 August, 2021

 Just a few years ago, nobody expected that the issue of employee retention would become so global.
 Today, more than 35% of the American workforce consists of millennials.
 This generation dictates its own standards, changing the game, and forcing HR managers and recruiters to reconsider their traditional approaches.
-Millennials earned a reputation as people who switch jobs more often than any other generation of employees.
+They earned a reputation as people who switch jobs more often than any other generation of employees.
 They are very picky in everything about work, so companies need to adjust the working environment to their lifestyle.

-Millennial employees: who are they?
+The majority of employees: who are they?

 The efficiency of your training and retaining strategies depends on your understanding of this generation and its traits.
 Millennials, also known as Generation Y, are people born during the period from the late 80s to the early 2000s.
 This is the first generation that faced the quick development of digital technologies so they are technologically savvy.
 In addition, most of them are well-educated, self-confident, and ready for multi-tasking.
 They have enough energy and like teamwork.
-They are not afraid of challenges but realize the importance of the work-life balance.
+They are not afraid of challenges but realize the importance of work-life balance.
 Such employees are used to getting any information with a few taps on the display so they also want to see the results of their work immediately.

 This is the biggest generation since baby boomers, and their share in the American workforce steadily increased over the last 20 years.
 They work differently than other employees.
 Although they rely on technologies and can find answers to even the most complicated questions by using Wikipedia and Google, the social factor is also very important to them, especially when it comes to digital communication.
 They are creative and not afraid of tackling extraordinary problems, searching for creative solutions.

-Challenges of training millennial employees
+Challenges of training young employees

 Related article: How Digital Technology has Changed Modern Education

-Examples of corporate eLearning solutions
+Examples of corporate elearning business solutions

-Even though millennials learn fast and efficiently, their desire to get information fast has its drawbacks.
+Even though young people learn fast and efficiently, their desire to get information fast has its drawbacks.
 The attention span of a millennial is less than that of a goldfish.
 Fortunately, there is such a thing as micro-learning — a method that is characterized by its interactivity and active use of media content.
 Micro-learning also implies quick exercises that reinforce new knowledge.
 Unlike traditional training sessions with huge amounts of information, micro-learning is focused on bite-sized lessons that can be immediately used in practice.
 People can access training materials using their tablets and smartphones, regardless of the types of their platforms.